 Academic advisors are a student’s principle point of contact for academic issues that impact educational progress.
-They are familiar with the College and your program and can either answer your questions themselves or direct you to one of many campus resources.
-An academic advisor can assist a student with course planning, registration, and academic counseling.
-An advisor is also able to direct a student to college resources such as the Learning Centers or Career Services.
+They are familiar with the both the College and your program, and can either answer your questions themselves or direct you to one of many campus resources.
+An Academic Advisor can assist a student with course planning, registration, and academic counseling.
+An Academic Advisor is also able to direct a student to college resources such as the Learning Centers or Career Services.

-Your academic advisor is an advocate who is interested in your development.
-Please consider your advisor a rich resource available to you at the College.
+Your Academic Advisor is a dedicated staff member who is interested in your academic development.
+Please consider your Academic Advisor a resource available to you at the College.

 - Academic planning and course selection for current and upcoming semesters

 - Advice and planning during times of academic difficulty

 - Be knowledgeable about programs and graduation requirements, policies, and procedures.